belle2/basf2/online_book/fundamentals/02-datataking.rst

 processing.
 The relationship between each stage of processing (described below) is represented schematically in :numref:`fig:data_overview`.

-Prompt processing occurs just after the data-tacking.
+Prompt processing occurs just after the data taking.
 Data is collected for a given amount of time, typically two weeks (colloquially called a "bucket"), then it is calibrated and processed, and then the process is iterated.
-Prompt data is always obtained using the latest major software release, and its calibration is complete, with quality that is not different from the reprocessed data.
+Prompt data is always obtained using the latest major software release, and its calibration is complete, with quality that is hardly different from the reprocessed data.
 For this reason, most of the calibration performed in prompt is kept also for reprocessing.
 Prompt data is available for analysis after prompt processing, with a timescale of about 2 months.

 During a reprocessing, all data collected up to a given time is recalibrated and reprocessed.
-A reprocessing campaing, labelled with the prefix "proc" (e.g. proc13), is done every year or every two years (from 2023).
+A reprocessing campaign, labelled with the prefix "proc" (e.g. proc13), is done every year or every two years (from 2023).
-The recalibration start from the prompt calibration, and it is refined if improved or new calibration were developed.
+The recalibration starts from the prompt calibration, and it is refined if improved or new calibration algorithms were developed.
-A full reprocessing of data is perfromed using a major software release, so that all the dataset is available with a coherent processing.
+A full reprocessing of data is performed using a major software release, so that the complete dataset is available with a coherent processing.

-Both prompt and reprocessed datasets can be accessed on the grid using the corresponding collections reported in the Data Production web page.
+Both prompt and reprocessed datasets can be accessed on the grid using the corresponding collections reported on the Data Production web page.

 .. _fig:data_overview:
 .. figure:: data_overview.png